Boas River

 The Boas is a river on Southampton Island in Nunavut, Canada.
 The river rises at 64°49′58″N 084°23′34″W and its mouth is located at the Bay of Gods Mercy.
 Proceeding inland, the river becomes braided and is about 5 km wide.

 It is named after anthropologist Franz Boas.

 Flora

 There are rich sedge meadows in the river's 2 mi-wide delta area.

 Fauna

 Bearded seal, bowhead whale, harbor seal, narwhal, polar bear, ringed seal, walrus, and white whale frequent the area.

 Boas River and associated wetlands is a Canadian Important Bird Area, site #NU022 (63.75°N 85.66°W).
 The elevation varies from 0 m to 60 m above sea level.
 The IBA is 5402 km2 in size.
-The Harry Gibbons Migratory Bird Sanctuary encompasses one third of the IBA's western portion.
+The Ikkattuaq Migratory Bird Sanctuary encompasses one third of the IBA's western portion.

 This is a notable breeding area for the lesser snow goose.
 Other bird species include:

 American golden plover, Arctic loon, Atlantic brant, Canada goose, herring gull, jaegers, king eider, Lapland longspur, oldsquaw, red phalarope, red-throated loon, Ross's goose, tundra swan, sandhill crane, semipalmated plover, semipalmated sandpiper, and white-rumped sandpiper.